dervla-hynes/Java-Poker-Game/README.md

 # JAVA PokerGame Game

-This project is a poker game written in Java, using test driven development The tests drive the functionality of the game
+This project is a poker game written in Java, using test driven development.
+The tests drive the functionality of the game.

 ## Game Rules